Last Updated April :2026

 So, as the market slows, as the economy weakens, building slows down, and that's more of what you're going to see probably over the next couple of years is less new construction coming to the market, which only adds to further supply issues down the road.

-So, in my opinion, not only does this not fix affordability, it keeps prices high and if anything [clears throat] pushes them even higher.
-The last thing we need is more government intervention. you need the government to get out of the way and just let the market dictate what's going to happen.
+So, in my opinion, not only does this not fix affordability, it keeps prices high and pushes them even higher.
+The last thing we need is more government intervention. you need the government to get out of the way and let the market dictate what's going to happen.
 In most markets out there, at the time I'm filming this article, the pressure is still on on the buyer side.
 And the supply side in many markets out there is nowhere near caught up.

-So, the real solution here isn't a longer mortgage.
+The real solution here isn't a longer mortgage.
 It's more housing.

 The one thing we know after the GFC is that no lender wants the long-term risk.
 No regulator wants to roll back lending protections.
 And politically, it's a hard sell, especially when buyers already feel squeezed.